HenrikJoreteg/human-javascript/ch09 - clientside routing.md

 ## Same sh*t different URL

 From the server perspecive, how do we actually "hand control of routing to the client".
 Ugh... that's not how the web works, right?
-The server has to answer actual http GET request when a user types your app's url in their browser.
+The server has to answer actual http GET request when a user types your app's URL in their browser.

-So what I mean is simply that you return the same app HTML at multiple urls.
+So what I mean is simply that you return the same app HTML at multiple URLs.

 For example, it doesn't matter if you hit: